nlohr1/DIY-Wrist-Watch/README.md

 # DIY-Wrist-Watch
 ### 3D-Printed Arduino OLED-Clock with small RTC

-A small OLED-Clock with **8-pin** RTC-chip DS3231**MZ** (RTC = Real-Time Chip) and the commonly known Arduino ATmega328-chip/uController, in conjunction with an
-OLED-Display (SSD1306-chip) - displaying Date, Time, (Battery)-Voltage and Skin-Temperature.
+New small OLED-Clock with **8-pin** RTC-chip DS3231**MZ** (RTC = Real-Time Chip) and the commonly known Arduino ATmega328-chip/uController, in conjunction with an OLED-Display (SSD1306-chip) - displaying Date, Time, (Battery)-Voltage and Skin-Temperature.

 Both, Micro-Processor and OLED are switched-on at Button-press, and Off/disconnected from Battery **per hardware** (Schmitt-Trigger Transistor-circuit) after about 8 seconds, so that the only remaining comsumtion comes from RTC-chip in stand-by-mode, consuming less than 1uA.
 I resigned to use the uControllers software-"power-down" function, because this does not disconnect the OLED-display(chip) and other chips on board from Battery, which are causing additional power-consumtion.
 Current-Leakages are minimized through the double-mosfet FDC6237 with Gate Threshold Voltages with 1-2V and two double-diodes with very small leakage-current of 20nA (BAS40-05W).